the-expanse/SideQuestWiki/Streaming-With-SideQuest.md

 ### Alternative Audio Solutions

-You can use a Bluetooth transmitter hooked to your headset and a Bluetooth receiver hooked to your PC which shouldn't have to bad of lag with good quality one (Always check the reviews if looking for good ones), Else you can use a proper physical AUX audio cable from your headsets headphone jack to your PC to allow transmission of in game sounds along side the Video.
+You can use a Bluetooth transmitter plugged into your headset and a Bluetooth receiver hooked to your PC which shouldn't have notable lag at all with a good quality one (Always check the reviews if looking for good ones), Else you can use a proper physical AUX audio cable from your headsets headphone jack to your PC to allow transmission of in game sounds along side the Video.

 ### Cropping